cs18s501/Site2Vec/README.md

 https://drive.google.com/drive/folders/1OZ-Ox2pSohRdgRKoFJdmtw__OaccaSkj?usp=sharing

-    1.1) Create a folder "**Model**" in directory /Site2Vec/gitHub/Site2VecWebService/ and save AutoEncoder.h5, Cluster.sav into it.
+    1.1) Create a folder "Model" in directory /Site2Vec/gitHub/Site2VecWebService/ and save AutoEncoder.h5, Cluster.sav into it.

-    1.2) Create a folder "**File**" in directory /Site2Vec/gitHub/Site2VecWebService/ and save file.pkl into it.
+    1.2) Create a folder "File" in directory /Site2Vec/gitHub/Site2VecWebService/ and save file.pkl into it.

 **2. Environment**